KILTprotocol/docs/docs/chain/delegator.md

 If the collator has a delegation pool reaching the maximum (30 at the time of writing), a delegator candidate must stake more than the lowest delegator.

-- That kicked delegator will be replaced by the delegator with a higher delegation immediately.
+- The kicked delegator will be replaced by the delegator with a higher delegation immediately.
-- The kicked delegator's stake is prepared for unstaking as if revoking the delegation (*see [revoking](#Revoking)*).
+- The kicked delegator's stake is prepared for unstaking as if they revoked the delegation (*see [revoking](#Revoking)*).
 - A delegator needs to wait 7 days to be able to unlock the stake.

 **An account can only delegate to one collator!**